IT/ ES/ PT

 Portugal

 There are many types of pottery in Portugal, from traditional to modern.
 Red clay is often used as the basis.
 Portuguese potteries work in the traditional way, with great care for the finish, the colours and the designs.
 Throughout the country you will be surprised by tile panels on buildings and in old train stations.
 The Portuguese call these decorative tiles azulejos.
 They are often blue, which is strongly reminiscent of Delftware.
-About Portugese pig piggy banks of banks in general there is no furtgher information on the internet available.
+About Portugese pig piggy banks of banks in general there is no further information on the internet available.